azer/highkick/README.md

-HighKick is a NodeJS testing tool that I like.
+HighKick is a small NodeJS testing framework that I like.

 ```bash
 $ npm install highkick